| Document Number | Revision Number | Revision Date |

 Model Options

-API Usage Reference
+API Usage

-Language Behavior Across External Models
+Language Behavior in External Models

 Multilingual (Automatic Language Detection)